freeApiKeysHere/tech508/learning_markdown/README.md

 # git commands

+we use . at the end to include all files in a folder
 * git init - turn folder into git repo
 * git status - get the status of the repo
 * git add - add changes to staging area